Trump Administration to Transfer $7.2 Billion in Military Funds for Border Construction

 The Washington Post reported that the Trump administration will redirect $7.2 billion in Pentagon funds to build over 800 more miles of border wall.
 For the second year in a row, the administration is taking funds designated for military construction and counter-narcotics projects to build new wall.
 Building a wall at this scale will be devastating to wildlife.

-“This latest diversion of funding from military projects to build the border wall is another example of this administration’s continued abuse of power,” said Jamie Rappaport Clark, president and CEO of Defenders of Wildlife.
+“This latest diversion of funding from military projects to build the border wall is another example of this administration’s continued abuse of power,” said Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife.
 “Our borderlands are full of thriving communities and abundant wildlife, and they are being irreversibly damaged by the border wall.
 Despite the construction, Defenders of Wildlife will continue to fight for the protection of this region.”

 While the border wall has critical implications for human migration and international relations, this physical barrier is also an ecological catastrophe, the full impacts of which may not be known for generations.
 The border wall not only divides communities where millions of people live, it also cuts through the habitats of more than 1,500 wildlife species, disrupting a fragile and unique web of life in the borderlands.
 Aside from the physical wall, construction vehicle disturbance as well as lighting and noise pollution will wreak havoc on wildlife and sensitive habitat.